fmouffok/book-store/README.md

 # book-store
-Simple application with Spring boot and Angular10
+Simple application with Spring boot and Angular10 and JPA Spring Security